getgauge/docs.gauge.org/faqs.rst

 What is GAUGE_HOME?
 ^^^^^^^^^^^^^^^^^^^^^^

-``GAUGE_HOME`` environment variable can be used to customize configs files and plugins installation location.
+``GAUGE_HOME`` environment variable can be used to customize config files and plugins installation location.

 How can I manually install a plugin?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^